-As I had to keep to a tighter schedule than those on a relaxing vacation, our day ended with a lovely lunch in the small beach town of Scarborough and a scenic drive commencing with cocktails on Chapman’s Peak.
+As I had to keep to a tighter schedule than those on a relaxing holiday, our day ended with a lovely lunch in the small beach town of Scarborough and a scenic drive commencing with cocktails on Chapman’s Peak.
 This ribbon of coastal road is rightly know as one of the most scenic drives in the world and was the perfect ending to a fabulous adventure around the Cape.

 My incredible experience is not rare or special for our Private Cape Adventure Tours; however, as each day is tailored specifically for each guest, no two experiences are ever alike.
 These tours offer unrivalled flexibility with your private driver and Africa’s top adventure guides and can include everything from hiking, biking, paddle boarding and surfing to whale watching, wine tasting and historical tours.